| The General Idea... For humans, it is relatively easy to distinguish and classify an

 computed, we compute the total amount of bending energy required by

+taking the sum over all point correspondences.
 To test all the different possible point correspondences, an

 exhaustive search method is employed, and then the best result form

+all these is used.
 The point correspondence that yields the smallest values in both

 E(s) and E(b) is chosen as the optimal one, since it is the morph between the two polygons that requires the least

+amount of stretching and bending to create the morph.
 Once we have the best point correspondence between the user drawn

 object and each template in the database, the template that would